-Dr Nicholas Palmer (Compassion in World Farming) World Farming) The submission is from Compassion in World Farming, a non governmental organisation seeking to reduce and ultimately and intensive farming practices, on both animal welfare and orevinormental growinomental ground.
-World Farming) The dark Local Plain includes a welcome stress on an usustiability, but there is no reference to whether proposed farming development are in keeping with the direction of national planning and Government codes of practice.
-This is short-sighted, since it leaves farming businesses and the surrounding community exposed to the impact of foreseable hong, and evelopment may be justifiable in itself today, yet no longer viable when existing policy directions are followed by legislation, resulting its substantial agricultural development of large intensive farms, dependent on continuing growth in demand for meal.
-The Government National Food Street growth is demand for meal.
-The Government National Food Street growth is demand for meal.
-The Government National Food Street growth is demand for meal.
-The Government National Food Street growth is demand for meal.
-The Government National Food Street growth is demand for meal.
-The Government National Food Street growth is demand for meal.
-The Government National Food Street growth is demand for meal.
-The Government National Food Street growth is demand for meal.
-The Government National Food Street growth is demand for meal.
-The Government National Food Street growth is demand for meal.
-The Government National Food Street growth is demand for meal.
-The Government National Food Street growth is demand for meal.
-The Government National Food Street growth is demand for meal.
-The Government National Food Street growth is demanded to the Street growth in the Council Street growth is demanded to the Street growth in the Council Street growth is demanded to the Street growth in the Council Street growth is demanded to the Street growth in the Council Street growth is demanded to the Counc Ref Name / Organisation Document Section Para / Policy / Table / Map / Requested Modification Council Response Requested Mod Proposed Mod Ref No. (Compassion in World Farming) World Farming) The draft Local Plan includes a welcome stress on sustainability but there is no reference to whether proposed farming developments are in Leeping with the direction of national planning and Government codes of practice.
-This is short-sighted, since it leaves farming businesses and the surrounding community exposed to the impact of foreseeable change.
-A new development may be justifiable in itself today, yet no longer viable when existing policy directions are followed by legislation, resulting in subdantial agricultural development of large intensive farming businesses and the surrounding community exposed to the impact of foreseeable change.
-A new development may be justifiable in itself today, yet no longer viable when existing policy directions are followed by legislation, resulting in subdantial agricultural development of large intensive farms, dependent on continuing growth in demand for meat.
-The Government National Food Strettey (NFS) proposes a reduction in meat consumption of 30% of the next decade £11 if the Government delivers on this; the financial basis for expansion of meat farming will be undermined.
-The Council Should be able to consider whether to approve farming planning applications that every aspect of security will be undermined.
-The council should be able to consider whether to approve farming planning applications for a development, once it is again the interest of the community and indeed the form to approve a planning application, once it is again the interest of the community and indeed the form to approve a planning application, once it is again that breaches government guidelines - both for the Council's reputation and because the form to approve a be sustainable on that basis.
-To give two examples, which may be raised in connection with Figure Some new developments for pig farms are designed with a waste system which cannot deal with the amount of manipulable material e.g. straw that farmers are required to use by law.
-The outcome may be either failure to treat the animals lawfully or disposal of waste by means not stated in the application.
-LPS85 Dr Nicholas Palmer (Compassion in • Table / Map / Figure non-governmental organisation seeking to reduce and ultimately end intensive farming practices, on both animal welfare and environmental grounds.
+Ref Name / Organisation Document Section Para / Policy / Table / Map / Figure Requested Modification Council Response Requested Mod Agreed?
+Yes/No Proposed Mod Ref No. LPS85 Dr Nicholas Palmer (Compassion in World Farming) 4.2 Development in the Countryside non-governmental organisation seeking to reduce and ultimately end intensive farming practices, on both animal welfare and environmental grounds.
 The draft Local Plan includes a welcome stress on sustainability, but there is no reference to whether proposed farming developments are in keeping with the direction of national planning and Government codes of practice.
 This is short-sighted, since it leaves farming businesses and the surrounding community exposed to the impact of foreseeable change.
 A new development may be justifiable in itself today, yet no longer viable when existing policy directions are followed by legislation, resulting in substantial agricultural development being wasted.
 In particular, there is a risk in allowing the continuing development of large intensive farms, dependent on continuing growth in demand for meat.
 The Government National Food Strategy (NFS) proposes a reduction in meat consumption of 30% of the next decade.[1]
 If the Government delivers on this, the financial basis for expansion of meat farming will be undermined.
 The Council should be able to consider whether to approve farming planning applications that envisage practices that breach Government codes of practice but may not yet be actually unlawful.
 While councillors cannot be expected to be familiar with every aspect of secondary legislation, objections that draw attention to such issues should be given serious consideration, since it is against the interest of the community and indeed the farm to approve a planning application for a development that breaches government guidelines - both for the Council's reputation and because the farm is unlikely to be sustainable on that basis.
 To give two examples which may be raised in connection with specific applications: Some new developments for pig farms are designed with a waste system which cannot deal with the amount of manipulable material e.g. straw that farmers are required to use by law.
-The outcome may be either failure to treat the animals lawfully or disposal o amend the section 4.2 Development in the Countryside.
+The outcome may be either failure to treat the animals lawfully or disposal o Comments noted.
+The Council does not consider it necessary to amend the section 4.2 Development in the Countryside.
 The representation does not object directly to the Policy wording or supporting text, but is concerned with farming practices and in particular, in relation to the longevity of some agricultural development proposals.
 Relevant proposals would be subject to project level HRA and Impact Assessments.
 No specific modification has been suggested.
-Conclusion Agreed?
-Yes/No
+Conclusion No change proposed.
+No N/A